I have £x, what should I do with with it?

 We have an article about overpaying your mortgage vs investing.
 Whilst it is aimed at regular overpayments, the thought process is the same for lump-sums.

 Note that your mortgage may have limits on how much you can overpay without paying a fee known as an Early Repayment Charge.
-Note that this fee only applies during your fixed rate period, so is easy to avoid by waiting for the end of your fix.
-It is almost always better to avoid paying an ERC by staying within the overpayment limits during your fix, and holding your money in savings until you can overpay for free.
+This fee only applies during your fixed rate period.
+It is almost always better to avoid paying an ERC by staying within the overpayment limits during your fixed period, and then making any further overpayments after your fix ends.

 Professional help 👩🏫